Teeth Grinding (Bruxism)

 The Good News is: There are some dental approaches to address this excessive wear.

-• Splints/Night Guards/Mouth Guards: These are designed to protect the teeth by keeping them separated and avoid the damage caused by clenching or grinding.
-They can be made of hard acrylic or soft materials, and they are custom made from a mold of your mouth and adjusted to fit snugly but comfortably against your teeth to stay in while you sleep at night.
+- Splints/Night Guards/Mouth Guards: These are designed to protect the teeth by keeping them separated and avoid the damage caused by clenching or grinding.
+They can be made of hard acrylic or soft materials.
+They are custom made from a mold of your mouth and adjusted to fit snugly but comfortably against your teeth.
+This helps them to stay in while you sleep at night.
 Some people wear them during the day, too, but they’re more commonly used while sleeping.

-• Dental Correction: In severe cases, where the teeth have been worn down to the point of being sensitive – or if they’ve lost their ability to chew properly and comfortably, we can reshape the chewing surfaces with composite restorations or use crowns to repair the damage.
+- Dental Correction: In severe cases, teeth become worn down to the point of being sensitive or losing their ability to chew properly and comfortably.
+When this happens, we can reshape the chewing surfaces with composite restorations or use crowns to repair the damage.

 If you think you may be grinding your teeth at night, or if your sleeping partner tells you that you are grinding your teeth at night, please let us know the next time you are in the office!